 Celebrating work created by women in the fields of design

--Encouraging interdisciplinary design inspiration and collaboration
+Encouraging interdisciplinary design inspiration and collaboration

--Cultivating a local community of female designers
+Cultivating a local community of female designers

--Increasing national interconnection of female designers
+Increasing national interconnection of female designers

--Cultivating design dialogue that educates and inspires the larger community
+Activating a design dialogue that educates and inspires the larger community

--Educating the public about the fluidity of design practices and the specific contributions of women in design
+Educating the public about the fluidity of design practices and the specific contributions of women in design

 LWD – pronounced [LAWD] – giving nod to the origin of the group name – League of Awesome Women Designers.

 The League of Women Designers was established in Portland in 2009, conceived as a means of pooling the minds of creative individuals who happened to be women.
-There was no agenda; there was no manifesto.
-It was and still is a forum for women designers to meet, either physically or virtually, to share their thoughts and ideas concerning their professional design practice, process and inspiration.
+Fueled by organic growth, the League of Women Designers gained a Chicago chapter in 2011.